New Covenant theology

 New Covenant theology (or NCT) is a Christian theological position teaching that the person and work of Jesus Christ is the central focus of the Bible.
-One distinctive assertion of this school of thought is that Old Testament Laws have been abrogated or cancelled with Jesus' crucifixion, and replaced with the Law of Christ of the New Covenant.
+One distinctive assertion of this school of thought is that Old Testament Laws have been abrogated or cancelled with Jesus's crucifixion, and replaced with the Law of Christ of the New Covenant.
 It shares similarities with, and yet is distinct from, dispensationalism and Covenant theology.

 Hermeneutic

 The hermeneutic of the New Covenant theologian is Christocentric: to let the New Testament interpret the Old Testament.
 This means that when the NT interprets an OT promise differently than the plain reading, then NCT concludes that that is how God interprets his promise—and it may be surprising to us.